-- member of staff, a person in a similar role should be appointed to take on the process. - Minor Misconduct Education Administrator / Nominated Lecturer - Serious Misconduct Education Administrator / Nominated Lecturer - Gross Misconduct Principal - Appeals against Gross Misconduct outcome Senior Management Member of the NHAM group.
+- member of staff, a person in a similar role should be appointed to take on the process. - Minor Misconduct Programme Co-ordinator / Nominated Lecturer - Serious Misconduct Academy Manager / Nominated Lecturer - Gross Misconduct Chief Executive Officer - Appeals against Gross Misconduct outcome Senior Management Member of the NHAM group.
 The member of staff hearing a student's appeal will never be the same person who has been involved in the application of the original disciplinary action against them.